atomic-app/boilerplate-ios-sdk/README.md

 ### Troubleshooting push notifications
 The following checklist can be used to verify if push notification is configured correctly.
+1. Notifications are enabled for the card you are sending, which can be checked on 'Notifications' tab of the card in Atomic Workbench.
-1. `[registerStreamContainersForPushNotifications:]` has been called.
+2. `[registerStreamContainersForPushNotifications:]` has been called and no errors are returned.
-2. `[registerDeviceForNotifications:]` has been called.
+3. `[registerDeviceForNotifications:]` has been called and no errors are returned.
-3. The Bundle Identifier matches the `Certificate Name` in Apple Push Services Certificate or Apple Sandbox Push Service Certificate.
+4. The Bundle Identifier matches the `Certificate Name` in Apple Push Services Certificate or Apple Sandbox Push Service Certificate.
-4. The correct type of certificate has been created.
-(Production for all situations, Sandbox for development)
+5. The correct type of certificate has been created.
+(Production for all situations, Sandbox for local deployment by Xcode)
-5. The certificate has been uploaded to Atomic Workbench.
+6. The certificate has been uploaded to Atomic Workbench.
-6. The correct type of Atomic Workbench push notification configration has been created.
-(Regular iOS for TestFlight or AppStore apps, Sandbox iOS for Xcode installation)
+7. The correct type of Atomic Workbench's push notification configuration has been created. ('iOS' for AdHoc, TestFlight or AppStore apps, 'iOS Sandbox' for Xcode installation)
-7. The Bundle Identifier matches the ID in Atomic Workbench push notification.
+8. The Bundle Identifier matches the ID in Atomic Workbench's push notification configuration.
-8. The entitlement file has been set up in the project.
+9. The entitlement file has been set up in the project.
 (See `iOSBoilerplate.entitlements` for more details)